Human‑made electromagnetic fields: Ion forced‑oscillation and voltage‑gated ion channel dysfunction, oxidative stress and DNA damage (Review)

 occupational-exposure

-(0.35) Mentions ELF exposure from high-voltage power lines (a common occupational/environmental exposure context).
+(0.25) Mentions ELF exposure from high-voltage power lines (a common occupational/community source), but no specific occupational cohort is described.

 View raw extracted JSON